atsaloli/cicd/01_12-setting-up-a-project.md

 ## Setting up your CI/CD infrastructure
 ### Adding a project

+Login as `root`.
 Add a project.
 You will use this project to explore GitLab CI functionality.

-Select the "New..." icon (it looks like a plus sign) and select "New project".
+To add a project, select the "New..." icon (it looks like a plus sign) and select "New project":

 ![new project](img/new_project.png)